kudobuilder/kudo/keps/0009-operator-toolkit.md

 ### Steps

-Steps are used for fine grained parition within a plan.
+Steps are used for fine grained partition within a plan.
 Steps are represented as a list of objects that define the step name and a list of tasks to be run during that step.

 All tasks within the same step are applied at the same time.
 For runnable templates within a task (such as a Deployment, StatefulSet, Pod, etc), parallelism of workloads should be controlled through other Kubernetes primitives such as PodDisruptionBudget, and added to the task where the relevant workload is run.